Are you adding MySQL to your list of database skillsets? Then MySQL UPDATE statement is one of the commands you need to learn.

 After the update, UnitPrice is updated from the Product table’s ListPrice.
 See Figure 3.

-Aside from INNER JOIN, you can use LEFT or RIGHT JOIN depending on your requirements.
+Aside from the MySQL UPDATE INNER JOIN command, you can use LEFT or RIGHT JOIN depending on your requirements.

 3. MySQL UPDATE with Subquery